Interference aided finite resonant response in an undamped forced oscillator: Onset of chaos

 \section{Onset of chaos}

-While a seemingly simple system, this undamped forced oscillator shows quite an interesting behaviour if the forcing amplitude is varied - in section \ref{sect2}, we showed how the maximum amplitude and the slower modulation period both scale as $F^{\alpha}$ for $\alpha = 1/3,\ -2/3$ respectively.
-Our analysis in the previous section holds only for a small forcing amplitude, as mentioned, but what if that were not the case?
-A numerical study into the system shows us that the dynamics becomes more varied as one increases the forcing strength - $F \sim 0.33$ seems to be a sort of critical point beyond which this becomes more apparent.\\ The essence of this is captured in the plots depicted in Fig. \ref{figlya}, showing how the maximum Lyapunov exponent varies with the dimensionless drive, $F$, and the total time of evolution, $T$ \cite{Bennetin} \cite{balcerzak}.
-The plot displays results sampled from $8000$ trials of the system with $\omega$ fixed at $1\ [rad/s]$ while $F$ was generated randomly from $0.001 - 1$ with a precision of $0.001$.
-For all the trials, the system is evolved for a total time of $800\ [s]$.\\
+While a seemingly simple system, this undamped forced oscillator presents an interesting behaviour if the forcing amplitude is varied - in section \ref{sect2}, we showed how the maximum amplitude and the slower modulation period both scale with the drive.
+Till now, our analysis only considered a small forcing amplitude, but what if that were not the case?
+A numerical study into the system shows us that the dynamics becomes more varied as one increases the forcing strength - $F \sim 0.33$ seems to be the point beyond which this becomes more apparent.\\ The essence of this is captured in the plots depicted in Fig. \ref{figlya}, showing how the maximum Lyapunov exponent varies with the dimensionless drive, $F$, and the total time of evolution, $T$ \cite{Bennetin}\cite{balcerzak}.
+The plot displays results sampled from $8000$ trials with $\omega$ fixed at $1\ [rad/s]$ while $F$ was generated randomly from $0.001 - 1$ with a precision of $0.001$.
+For all the trials, the system is evolved for a total time of $800\ [s]$.
+Fig. \ref{figidk}, on the other hand, shows how the long time amplitude of the oscillation varies in the parameter space.
+It also consists of points sampled from $8000$ trials with both $\omega$ and $F$ generated randomly - the former in the range $0.1 - 5\ [rad/s]$ with a precision of $0.01\ [rad/s]$ and the latter in the range mentioned earlier.
+The colour and size of the points are proportional to the magnitude of the response (normalised by the total number of trials, $8000$) - both a darker colour and bigger size indicate a larger response (the total time of evolution in this case was $800 \ [s]$).